TIY-LR-FEE-2015-June/book/ember/ember-data-lifecycle.md

 For this documentation, assume you'll be working with CRUD for Blog Post data represented by a `post` model.

+> **NOTE** This documentation is meant to be used as an introduction to Ember Data and commonly overwritten properties in Serializers and Adapters.
+This guide is not meant to be a full trace of every private method used in Ember Data to accomplish async operations or data transformations.
+For that I would recommend reading the [Ember Data API](http://emberjs.com/api/data/classes/DS.RESTAdapter.html) and clicking on the links to related source code for each method, although this level of understanding is not necessary.

 ## Fetching a Collection of Data

 From a route, you can fetch all of the records for a particular model from the server using `this.store.findAll`.